brightspot/react-examples/graphql-schema-versioning/README.md

   }
 ```

 Upload your Brightspot types once again.
-Once uploaded, restart the front-end application (or refresh the browser if it is still running) to load the schema versions.
-The front-end application will break, we will be shown why.

-## Step 4: Download schemas
+### Step 3: Download schemas

-Run the following:
+Run the following from the [app](app) directory:

 ```sh
 $ yarn schemas